lockss/lockss-rtd-manual/docs/installing/running.rst

           [success] Skipping (--skip-configure-firewalld)

-   .. dropdown:: Running only one phase
+   .. dropdown:: Running only one :program:`install-lockss` phase

-      Conversely, you may need to run or re-run only one phase of :program:`lockss-installer`, for example re-running the :ref:`Testing the K3s Node` phase after it fails and you perform some troubleshooting.
-If this is necessary, invoke :program:`lockss-installer` with exactly one of the following options:
+      Conversely, you may need to run or re-run only one phase of :program:`install-lockss`, for example re-running the :ref:`Testing the K3s Node` phase after it fails and you perform some troubleshooting.
+If this is necessary, invoke :program:`install-lockss` with exactly one of the following options:

       ===================================== ==============
       Option                                Phase executed